 For shorter time frames but more data, the Internet 3G SIM from Vinaphone has a 7-day plan for VND 199,000 (SGD 11.60).
 It gives you 2GB data per day and VND 20,000 (SGD 1.20) worth of talktime.

 Please bear in mind that while all the information you just read is true at the time of publishing, products and prices are always changing.
-Stay updated about the best carriers and data deals in Southeast Asia through sites such as Too Many Adapters and Tallypack.
+Stay updated about the best carriers and data deals in Southeast Asia through sites like Too Many Adapters and Tallypack.